- First-Day Attendance

 Within the University there are several categories of students that are expected to exhibit behavior that conforms to the group to which they belong.
 These units include, but are not limited to: ROTC cadets, academic honor societies, veterans, athletes, medicine, and nursing majors.
 Membership within these units implies that the student agrees to fulfill the obligations of the organization.

-Military Short-Term Absence Policy or Call to Active Duty
+Military Short-Term Absence or Call to Active Duty Policy

 The University recognizes and appreciates the important contributions made in service of our country by active duty, Reserve, and National Guard members and their dependents.
 In order to accommodate those students and their dependents, University faculty and staff will provide these students the following options to accommodate unexpected training/drill, deployment, or change-of-station orders:

 - For any training/drill, deployment, or change-of-station orders: Students will attempt to make arrangements with instructors to maintain and/or make up classwork as needed.
-Registration for those courses in which instructors accommodate the absence will remain intact and tuition and mandatory fees will be assessed in full for those courses.
+Registration for those courses in which instructors accommodate the absence will remain unchanged and tuition and mandatory fees will be assessed in full for those courses.
 Service members should provide instructors with maximum advance notice of absences, providing copies of training/drill, deployment, and/or change-of-station directives from the Military, Reserve, or National Guard.

-- Instructors will work with student wherever possible to assign grades as appropriate (including incompletes to be made up later).
+- Instructors will work with students wherever possible to assign grades as appropriate (including incompletes to be made up later).
 Instructors must accommodate absences of up to two weeks in duration (or equivalent in Summer) in accordance with paragraph one.

 - When unable to make satisfactory arrangements with all instructors: Courses will be dropped and the tuition and mandatory fees for those courses will be rescinded.